MapColonies/osm2pgsql-wrapper/helm/README.md

 **job kind:**

 - `job.enabled` - run has a job
-- `cron.enabled` - run has a cronjob
+- `deployment.enabled` - run has deployment
-- `cron.schedule` - the cronjob schedule interval in the format of [the cron schedule syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax)

 **postgres:**